SAP/ai-sdk-js/README.md

 $ npm install @sap-ai-sdk/gen-ai-hub
 ```

-## SAP AI SDK Sample Project
+## SAP Cloud SDK for AI Sample Project

-We have created a sample project which demonstrates the usage of the different clients in SAP AI SDK for TypeScript/JavaScript.
+We have created a sample project demonstrating the different clients' usage of the SAP Cloud SDK for AI for TypeScript/JavaScript.
 The [project README](./sample-code/README.md) outlines the set-up needed to build and run it locally.

 ## Support, Feedback, Contribution